-Term life insurance may be used as convenient means to replace loss of income should you die unexpectedly.
+Term life insurance may be used as a means to replace the loss of income should you die unexpectedly.

-Another benefit of term life insurance is that it can cover your existing debts.
+Another benefit of Guaranteed Level Term Life Insurance is that it can cover your existing debts.

-Term is generally the life insurance of choice to cover debt.
-If you’re in debt, you probably need something low cost, and term is the cheapest type of policy there is.
+A term policy is generally the best life insurance of choice to cover debts.
+If you’re in debt, you probably need something low cost, and term is the cheapest type of policy out there.
 Also, most debt will be paid down or off eventually, so you won’t need permanent coverage.

 Debts That Indicate You Need Life Insurance Coverage:

 - RV or Trailer

 People also get conditional contracts or loans to buy household appliances, furniture or even to pay for the kids’ college tuition.

 If you sit back and total up all your debt, you might be in for a rude awakening when you discover how much you owe.
 It’s probably not a problem as long as you’re working and the income is coming in, but what happens to these debts if you were to die tomorrow?